dymaptic/GeoBlazor/docs/pages/classes/dymaptic.GeoBlazor.Core.Components.Widgets.LayerList.ActionBase.md

 ### Remarks
 The Action Sections property and corresponding functionality will be fully implemented
 in a future iteration.
 Currently, a user can view available layers in the layer list widget
-and toggle the selected layer's visiblity.
+and toggle the selected layer's visibility.
 More capabilities will be available after full
 implementation of ActionSection.
 ### Properties